artaylor2/doodle-chain/README.md

 ## Installation

-Run entirely on standard CPP libraries.
+Runs entirely on standard CPP libraries.
 Should compile fine by running **'make'** in the main directory.

 ## Usage